Snipers on stadium roof but no major incidents as Italy beats Israel in World Cup qualifier

 Italy also played Israel a year ago in Udine, which was chosen because of the relative difficulty of reaching the city in north-east Italy, near the Slovenian border, and the ease of isolating the stadium, where road blocks have been set up all around.

-The area has been declared a “red zone,” and only fans with tickets can pass through the tall metal barriers.
-Supporters were strongly advised to arrive early because of rigorous checks, with everyone having to pass through metal detectors, too.
+The area was declared a “red zone,” and supporters were strongly advised to arrive early because of rigorous checks, with everyone having to pass through metal detectors, too.

 Less than 10,000 tickets were sold for the qualifier at the 25,000-seat Stadio Friuli and there appeared to be fewer people inside the stadium than at the demonstration.